 When dealing with LPG gas cylinders from Private Gas Agencies, consumer safety remains the top priority.
 Whether it is for private gas agencies or government gas dealers, it is essential to take the right precautions to avoid any fire hazards and accidents.
 The Government of India has launched a nationwide campaign through its oil marketing companies (OMCs) to reinforce safety measures surrounding domestic LPG usage.
-At present, there are over 32 crore households in the country purchasing LPG cylinders from both public and private gas agencies.
+At present, there are over 32 crore households in the country purchasing LPG cylinders from both public and private gas companies.
 This large number has made it more essential to take safety measures.

 This new initiative is about conducting inspections to avoid leakages.
 It also focuses on educating consumers so they maintain the safety compliance mandatory in households.
 In this article, we are sharing a comprehensive view of the guidelines and their importance: